 The objective is to make repairs to items that present an immediate safety and health threat, structural danger or would otherwise render the property uninhabitable.
 General maintenance items, repairs usually less than $300, will not be considered eligible.

-The applicant shall have no outstanding delinquent property taxes.
+Property taxes must be current with no outstanding or delinquent balances.
 Mortgage payments and homeowners insurance coverage shall also be current.

 Ownership and Occupancy

-Applicants are required to own and reside in their home for 12 months to be eligible for assistance through this program.
+Applicants are required to have owned and resided in their home for 12 months to be eligible for assistance through this program.